lucklove/ZBase/README.md

 - [Header only](https://github.com/lucklove/ZBase/tree/master/inc)
 - Low dependence:
-    never dependent on other headers(include which from inc/) except which from ISO C++ and POSIX.
+    no dependency on other headers(include which from inc/) except which from ISO C++.

 Introduction
 ------------